-The Machine Intelligence and Music Informatics research group is a specialised research team within the Department of Computer Science.
+The Machine Learning and Media Informatics research group is a specialised research team within the Department of Computer Science.

 We research general questions of Machine Intelligence and AI, in particular Deep Learning.
 In particular we are interested in creating inductive biases to increase the robustness and generalisation.
-We apply our models to music (see below) and language.
+We apply our models to media, with a focus on music and language.
 We are also interested in multi-modality and emotion recognition.

 Music Informatics includes the study of computational models of music and sound analysis and generation, and music performance.
 For an overview presentation showcasing MIRG activities, click here.